chihweil5/AndroidTorch/README.md

 ```
 $ ./build.sh
 ```
 The libraries can be found in `torch-android/install`

 ## Run Example Application

-- copy the binaries to `./app/native-libs` and the built lua lib to `./app/src/main/assets/lua`.
+- Copy the binaries to `./app/native-libs` and the built lua lib to `./app/src/main/assets/lua`.

 - Build the app with `SDK 25` and `CMake`, `NDK` installed If using Android Studio, install them at `Tool > Android > SDK Manager`